Verb Pictures for Speech Therapy ~ How to Teach Action Words

 • Where Questions: Ask your child questions about where people are in the pictures.
 You could ask “Where is she laying?” or “Where is she eating?”

-First 50 Words Therapy Kit
+First Words Curriculum for Speech/Language Therapy

 Carrie Clark, Speech-Language Pathologist